bondchris/shower-analysis/README.md

 **Features**:

 - Uploads videos to Gemini for classification.
-- Deletes "Not a bathroom" artifacts.
+- Moves "Not a bathroom" artifacts to `data/discarded-artifacts`.
 - Caches results in `config/checkedScans.json` to save costs and time.

 ### 5. Format Data